Programero/java-getting-started/Java Collections Framework/HashMap/Readme.md

 ...some more code
 ```

 This class has a key and a value field.
-It also has a next field that is used to point to the next Node.
+It also has a next field that is used to point to the next Node similar to LinkedList nested static Node class.

 ## Creating a HashMap